labex-labs/open-source-labs/css/30-seconds-of-css/lab-fluid-typography/intro.md

 # Introduction

-In this lab, we will explore the concept of fluid typography in CSS.
-The purpose of this lab is to learn how to create text that scales according to the viewport width, making it responsive and adaptable to different screen sizes.
-By using the `clamp()` function and a simple formula, we will be able to achieve a visually pleasing and functional design for our web pages.
+In this lab, we will learn how to implement fluid typography using CSS.
+Fluid typography ensures that the text scales according to the viewport width, making it more responsive and accessible for different screen sizes.
+By using the `clamp()` function and a formula to calculate responsive values for `font-size`, we can create a more dynamic and user-friendly design.